journeyjt/BardicInspiration/README.md

 This module has been tested with:
 - FoundryVTT v13.347
 - Chrome, Firefox, Edge browsers
-- Windows, macOS, Linux operating systems
+- Windows, Linux operating systems

 ## Support